stevenfmentzer/phase-5-project/README.md

 The HereIM app provides users with the ability to log on and connect with friends.
 With features for account management, friend connections, and notification preferences, HereIM offers a comprehensive platform for social interaction and communication.
 HereIM prompts users to reach out to people they may not have talked to in a while, fostering reconnections and strengthening relationships within the community.
 Through personalized reminders and suggestions, HereIM encourages users to stay connected and engaged with their network, promoting a sense of community and support.

-### MVP
-- [ ] Users can login and add friends and set them as 'close friends'
-- [ ] Instant Messaging works
-- [ ] Users can view a friends-list
-- [ ] Users can indicate if they want to be contacted with Status

-### Stretch Goals
-- [ ] Users are notified to send messages to random friends with prompts
-- [ ] Allows a user to send a delayed text message
-- [ ] If messages are drafted and not sent, A notification syaing ‘someone was thinking of you’ is sent
-- [ ] Edit a sent message

-### CRUD

-User

-C:Create a new user account to join the HereIM community U:Update account information

-Status
-U:Update your account status to indicate whether or not you specifically want your account promoted to your friends

-Friends
-C: Find your friends and all them to your friends list
-R: View all your friends to see who you should reach out to
-U: Set your friend as a close friend, Unfriend someone and set is_active to false.

-Notifications
-C: Your account will automatically send you random prompt notifications
-R: View all your friends to see who you should reach out to
-U: Set your friend as a close friend, Unfriend someone and set is_active to false.

-Messages
-C: Send Messages
-C: Stretch - Send Messages with a delay
-R: Get Messages
-U: Stretch - Edit a sent message

 ## Installation Instructions

 1. Fork and clone Git repository